rosadiaz/snow_queen_v2_rails/README.md

 * React front end
 * Option of delimiting a service area and notifying if an address is outside of its limits
-* SnowQueen admin customer will be able to log in and keep track of quotes and mark as jobs finished or cancelled.
+* Shovel Squad admin customer will be able to log in and keep track of quotes and mark as jobs finished or cancelled.
-* SnowQueen admin can update quotes if the needs to be adjustments and notify customer of changes
+* Shovel Squad admin can update quotes if the needs to be adjustments and notify customer of changes
 * Accept payments from customers at time of quote request
 * Customer can log in and rate the service received after job is done